Tips for Travelling with a Baby

 The same information applies as above with a few differences that are listed below.

 Check-in for international flights can be done 4 to 5 hours in advance and queues can be long so getting there early could be great to ensure you aren’t waiting around for too long with your little ones.
 Some airlines may even notice that you have younger children and open up new desks to allow you to pass through more quickly.
 There are also options of online and self-check in at some airports.

 Taking things through security

-Luggage guidance is the same for both international and domestic UK flights, although weight and size restrictions may differ for each airline.
+Luggage guidance is the same for both international and domestic UK and Australian flights, although weight and size restrictions may differ for each airline.
 It is a great idea to consider how best to pack your baggage, especially hand luggage, so everything you need is easily accessible and you don’t spend time and space rummaging around in your full-to-the-brim changing bag.
 Ziploc bags are great to help keep everything organised and to store any wet baby clothes!

 With a long wait in the airport with lots of noise and stimulations, baby wearing can be the ideal way to keep your baby happy and safe.
 Be aware that you may be asked to take your baby out of your carrier to travel through security but it will definitely help you to keep your hands free for other aspects of your travel.

 Best seats to book when flying with a baby

 On some long haul flights, you will be able to request or book the front bulk head seats which allow for extra room and allow for you to book a bassinet for your child to sleep in (if needed).

 Try to request these as soon as possible as these are often given on a first come, first serve basis.
 Prices for these seats and restrictions vary on the use of bassinet for each airline so make sure you check this carefully. ( The majority of airlines don’t charge, but more and more airlines are jumping on this bandwagon!)